waitingforvsync/flow/README.md

 We maintain a list of sprite indices, sorted by the y position of their dirty rectangle.
 We'll call this the **dirty list**.

-We can exploit the fact that sprites move small distances each frame, by making this list persistent across frames.
+We can exploit the fact that sprites move small distances each frame by making this list persistent across frames.
 When a sprite changes its y position, we "bubble" its entry in the dirty list backwards or forwards, as appropriate, until it is correctly sorted.

 Now we consider character rows of the screen.